 I wanted a different future and could not be handcuffed for the rest of my life.

-Now, I don’t suggest doing what I did.
-It was a horrible choice.
+Now, I’m not suggesting you do what I did.
+It was a horrible decision.
 Quitting your job with no plan except to live off your savings for a year and figure it out is naive.

 Customers seem much less likely to take a chance and hire you as a consultant when you have zero experience as a consultant and also have no job.
 Getting your first client is difficult enough and you want all the advantages you can get.